Executive at On Location Experience

 As EVP of the worldwide media corporation, Mr. Geithner oversaw an extensive business transformation that diversified revenue streams and grew digital revenue from 8 percent to 15 percent of total revenue.
 He also reduced operating costs by 8 percent via the implementation of metric-based efficiency models and restructuring and outsourcing initiatives.
 David Geithner joined Condé Nast, which publishes Vogue and The New Yorker, among other publications, as CFO in 2014.

-During his five year tenure at Condé Nast, consumer revenue doubled to $100 million in through the establishment of an online paywall.
+During his five-year tenure at Condé Nast, consumer revenue doubled to $100 million through the establishment of an online paywall.
 He oversaw organizational restructuring leading to a cost base reduction of 22 percent and established a joint venture with Hearst to manage shared services.
 The company also acquired Pop2Life, Pitchfork, and CitizenNet as part of the business’ growth and diversification strategy.
-David Geithner previously served as CFO at the healthcare technology company ReactiveCore , and is currently EVP Strategy & Business Development at the live event company On Location
+David Geithner previously served as CFO of the healthcare technology company ReactiveCore and is currently EVP Strategy & Business Development at the live event company On Location.

 In addition to his professional pursuits, Mr. Geithner serves on the advisory board of the Kellogg Finance Network at Northwestern University.
 He spent nearly a decade as a board member of the Alzheimer’s Association’s New York City Chapter.
 An avid runner, he has completed multiple marathons and triathlons including the Angkor Wat International Half Marathon, the New York City Marathon, and the Chicago Triathlon.